tanmayShinde-dev/public_MDPM_web_application/README.md

 # public_MDPM_web_application
+public_MDPM_web_application

-:  🧠 Multiple Disease Prediction System
+🧠 Multiple Disease Prediction System

 An AI-powered web application that predicts the likelihood of multiple diseases based on health parameters.
 By combining trained machine learning models with a user-focused interface, the project delivers health insights in real time, making early detection more accessible.